Remote work seems like the solution for every geographically-independent startup, and why wouldn’t it be?

 Need help understanding if remote work is right for your business?
 We created The Flock Guide to Building Great Remote Teams with leaders like you in mind.

-But is remote work really the next best trend in startup culture, and if it is, is working remotely the best move for your business?
+But is remote work really the next best trend in startup culture, and if so, is working remotely the best move for your business?
 Here are the questions to ask yourself before taking the leap.

 Remote work is suited for fields like information technology, marketing, customer service, and mobile app development.
 According to Remoters.net, 29.2 percent of remote jobs posted on their site are for technology roles, followed by marketing roles which make up 24.5 percent of all remote jobs posted.